Overview of Systemic Lupus Erythematosus (Lupus)

 Pregnancy and Contraception for Women With Lupus

 Research shows that birth control pills do not increase the risk for severe flares among women with lupus, but estrogen-containing pills are not recommended for women with antiphospholipid antibodies.
 Talk with your doctor about your antibody test results before starting oral contraceptives.

 Research Progress Related to Systemic Lupus Erythematosus (Lupus)

-- Genetics: A number of genes associated with lupus risk and severity have been discovered.
+- Genetics.
+Several genes associated with lupus risk and severity have been discovered.

-- Biomarkers such as certain proteins or genes could help doctors predict flares in lupus and, in the future, response to specific treatments.
+- Biomarkers.
+Certain proteins or genes could help doctors predict flares in lupus and, in the future, response to specific treatments.

-- Disease processes: researchers are exploring possible triggers for lupus.
-Examples include:
+- Disease processes.
+Researchers are exploring possible triggers for lupus.

-- Treatment: Scientists are exploring how lupus develops and how therapies impact the course of the disease.
+- Treatment.
+Scientists are exploring how lupus develops and how therapies affect the course of the disease.
 They are also exploring drugs to prevent or delay kidney failure, one of the most serious and life-threatening complications of lupus.

 Experts are also collaborating to develop registries and working groups, such as:

-- Lupus Registry and Repository, which gathers medical information, as well as blood and tissue samples from patients and their relatives.
+- The Lupus Family Registry and Repository, which gathers medical information as well as blood and tissue samples from patients and their relatives.
 This will help identify genes that make someone more at risk for the disease.